afrihost/react-native-firebase-push-notifications/README.md

     //remember to remove the listener on un mount
     //this gets triggered when the application is in the forground/runnning
-    //for android make sure you manifest is setup - else this wont work this.removeOnNotification = notifications.onNotification(notification => {
+    //for android make sure you manifest is setup - else this wont work
+    //Android will not have any info set on the notification properties (title, subtitle, etc..), but _data will still contain information this.removeOnNotification = notifications.onNotification(notification => {
       //do something with the notification
       console.log("onNotification", notification)